njsk45/Mounts-Utilities/README.md

 - Changelog:
   - v1.4.0: Added new features and fixed bugs.
     - Purple Orb: The "Mounts Orb" Rework:
-      - The purple orb now has a menu that allows you to catch, claim, gift, storage and boost mobs that can be a Mount.
       - The purple orb now has a cooldown.

     - New Item: Blue Orb: